mazurka/mazurka.github.io/src/modules/pages/guide/resources/macros/index.md

 # Macros

 When declaring a Mazurka resource several macros are imported for resource construction and definition.
+We'll walk through examples of each one as we build the `MyAPI.Resource.Users.Read` resource.

 ```elixir[initial]
 defmodule MyAPI.Resource.Users.Read do